snakster/cpp.react/reference/Domain.h/REACTIVE_DOMAIN.md

 ---
 ## Syntax
 {% highlight C++ %}
+// (1)
+#define REACTIVE_DOMAIN(name, mode)

+// (2)
-#define REACTIVE_DOMAIN(name, ...)
+#define REACTIVE_DOMAIN(name, mode, engine)
 {% endhighlight %}

 ## Semantics
-Defines a reactive domain `name`, declared as `class name : public DomainBase<name>`.
-Also initializes static data for this domain.
+Defines a reactive domain `name`, declared as `class name : public DomainBase<name>` and initializes static data for this domain.

+The `mode` parameter has to be of type `EDomainMode`, which is defined as follows:
+{% highlight C++ %}
+enum EDomainMode
+{
+    sequential,
+    sequential_concurrent,
+    parallel,
+	parallel_concurrent
+};
+{% endhighlight %}

-The optional parameter is the propagation engine.
-If omitted, `Toposort<sequential>` is used as default.
+The `engine` parameter selects an explicit propagation engine.
+It has to be of type `template <EPropagationMode> class` If this parameter is omitted, a default engine is selected based on the given mode.

+The following table lists the available engines and the modes they support:

+ToposortEngine
+PulsecountEngine
+SubtreeEngine